lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.0.6 =
+New feature: Added a new option to set the background video on all pages.

 = 3.0.5 =
 Bug fix: The plug-in crashed with Wordpress version previous of 4.3.0.